Rookie prop Hames to start for NZ against South Africa | FOX Sports

 Lock Sam Whitelock and flankers Sam Cane and Liam Squire rejoin the forwards for the test at Auckland’s North Harbour Stadium, while scrumhalf Aaron Smith, winger Rieko Ioane and center Ryan Crotty rejoin the backs.

-He so impressed the All Blacks props and coaches he was helped into a Super Rugby contract for the Hamilton-based Chiefs and made his test debut against Australia during last season’s Rugby Championship.
-His second test appearance came off the bench in New Zealand’s 35-29 win over the Wallabies last month.
+He so impressed the All Blacks props and coaches he was helped into a Super Rugby contract, first with the Christchurch-based Crusaders, then for the Hamilton-based Chiefs.
+He made his test debut against Australia during last season’s Rugby Championship and played his second test off the bench in New Zealand’s 35-29 win over the Wallabies last month.

-Hames will form an inexperienced propping partnership with tighthead Nepo Laulala after the All Blacks lost both first-choice props, Moody and Owen Franks, to injuries in their last two matches.
+Hames will form an inexperienced propping partnership with tighthead Nepo Laulala after the All Blacks lost both first-choice props, Moody and Owen Franks, to injuries.

-The All Blacks pack is otherwise restored to full strength for what is expected to be their hardest match in the Rugby Championship so far.
-The Springboks are challenging New Zealand for the Rugby Championship title after beating Argentina home and away and drawing with Australia in Perth last weekend.
-New Zealand has beaten Australia twice but has struggled to narrow wins in its last two matches against the Wallabies and Argentina.
+The All Blacks pack is otherwise restored to full strength to face the Springboks, who are challenging New Zealand for the title after beating Argentina home and away and drawing with Australia in Perth last weekend.
+New Zealand has beaten Australia twice but has struggled to narrow wins in its last two matches.

-”Our big focus this week has been about continual improvement, growing ourselves as a team, growing our game and how we want to play it and how we want to play against different opposition,” coach Steve Hansen said. ”We need the games we are getting at the moment, we’ve had a bit of adversity and that will only make us better.”
+”Our big focus this week has been about continual improvement, growing ourselves as a team, growing our game and how we want to play it and how we want to play against different opposition,” coach Steve Hansen said. ”We’ve had a bit of adversity and that will only make us better.”

 Hansen said South Africa will fully test New Zealand’s current state of development.

-”They scrummage well, they attack well with the ball and their defense is getting better.
-So that’s basically the game,” he said. ”We know they’re a tough opponent – they’re always a tough opponent.”
+”They scrummage well, they attack well with the ball and their defense is getting better,” he said. ”They’re always a tough opponent.”

 Ioane’s return on the left wing forces Nehe Milner-Skudder to switch to the right after he played his first test in two years on the left wing last weekend.
 Aaron Smith resumes his halfback partnership with Beauden Barrett, who is still searching for form after struggling in recent matches against rush defenses.